 At WPP, we carry and ship a huge number of premium-quality natural gas generators for sale and rent.
 We also have the expertise to deliver turnkey power solutions, from generator selection and design through to installation.
 Search our natural gas generator inventory.

-If you’re considering purchasing or renting a natural gas generator–a generator that runs on natural gas instead of the typical choices of gasoline or diesel–you’re not alone.
-As of December 2016, natural gas generators accounted for the largest share of overall generation capacity in the United States.
+A natural gas generator is a type of generator that runs on natural gas instead of the typical choices of gasoline or diesel.
+As of 2019, natural gas generators accounted for the largest share of overall generation capacity (43%) in the United States.
 Compared with other generators that run on fossil fuels, natural gas generators are cost-effective, efficient to operate, and better for the environment.
 However, they’re not as flexible as other types of generators and won’t be the best choice for every application.

 Read on to learn about the various types of natural gas generators, how to calculate the size you need, and more.

 Types of Natural Gas Generators

 When it comes to natural gas generators there are two main types: